skywaLKer518/A-Recsys/README.md

 ### dependencies
-Code is tested with Tensorflow version 0.8, 0.9, 0.11, 0.12.
-We are working on to support TF v1.0.
+The code now supports Tensorflow v1.0.
+During our development, code is tested with versions 0.8, 0.9, 0.11, 0.12.

 ## Cite
 Please cite the following if you find this helpful.